Nomination deadline was Oct. 25, 2019

-The Johnson County League of Women Voters invites you to nominate an outstanding community member for our 2019 Making Democracy Work Award.
+The Johnson County League of Women Voters 2019 Making Democracy Work Award is given to an outstanding community member.
 The League created the award in 2008 as a way to recognize and celebrate citizens who demonstrate committed, visionary leadership that strengthens our democracy.

-With this award, we wish to honor an individual or group who has taken action to “Make Democracy Work” to benefit residents in Johnson and/or Wyandotte counties.
+With this award, we honor an individual or group who has taken action to “Make Democracy Work” to benefit residents in Johnson and/or Wyandotte counties.
 The nominee need not reside in Kansas.

 An honoree’s work or action must: